Fort Worth DWI Lawyer

 Defending Those Facing DWI & DUI Charges in Texas

-In Texas, DWI (driving while intoxicated) is the more serious version of DUI (driving under the influence).
-While DWI is usually classified as a misdemeanor, you can still end paying heavy fines and spending time in jail.
-Worst of all, the arrest and conviction will remain on your criminal record and could affect future employment opportunities and result in harsher penalties if you are charged with another traffic violation in the future.
+In Texas, DWI (driving while intoxicated) is the more serious version of DUI (driving under the influence) or DWI-minor.
+While DWI is usually classified as a misdemeanor, you can still end up paying heavy fines and spending time in jail.
+Worst of all, the arrest and conviction can remain on your criminal record and could affect future employment opportunities and result in harsher penalties if you are charged with another traffic violation in the future.

 As a Fort Worth DWI lawyer with extensive experience challenging drunk driving arrests and charges, I discuss the possibility of having your charges reduced or dismissed.
-I have been practicing criminal law for more than 20 years and know where to start investigating in order to build a solid defense.
-I serve Tarrant County, Palo Pinto County, and Montague County.
+I have been practicing criminal law for more than 25 years and know where to start investigating in order to build a solid defense.
+I serve Tarrant County, Parker County, Johnson County, Hood County, Dallas County, and Denton County.

-If you are over the age of 21 and are found to have a blood alcohol concentration (BAC) of .08% or greater, you may face DWI charges.
-The only people who can be charged with DUI in Texas are minors under the age of 21, in which case they can charged with DUI if any alcohol or illicit substance is detected in their system while driving.
-In most cases, DWI will be labeled as a Class B misdemeanor, but it can be elevated into a Class A misdemeanor if your BAC was .15% or greater.
-It could even be upgraded to a felony if someone was injured in a resulting accident.
+If you are over the age of 17 and are found to have a blood alcohol concentration (BAC) of .08% or greater, you may face DWI charges.
+The only people who can be charged with a DUI or DWI-minor in Texas are minors under the age of 21 if any alcohol is detected in their system while driving.

 Penalties for DWI increase for subsequent convictions:

 - First offense – Up to $2,000 in fines and/or a maximum of 180 days in jail.

 - Second offense – Up to $4,000 in fines and/or a maximum of 1 year in jail.